Sail up Norway's north west coastline. Expect sheltered cruising and dramatic vistas.

 Trondheim is also served by a number of airlines and there are plenty of daily flights.

-The yacht will continue to sail up to the Lofoten Islands in the Arctic Circle before heading over to the Faroe Islands and then down the West Coast of Scotland.
+The yacht will continue to sail up to the Lofoten Islands in the Arctic Circle before going further north to Spitsbergen in Svalbard before heading back south and over to the Shetland Islands.

 Trondheim to Bodo – 280nm and Fjords